iprebeg/iprebeg.github.io/source/about/index.markdown

 footer: true
 ---

-My name is Ivor Prebeg.
-I am software engineer living Zagreb, Croatia.
-I work as developer in Network Technologies department of <a title="SedamIT" href="http://www.sedamit.hr/">SedamIT</a>.
-I spend my free time developing iOS, solving problems on HackerRank and Kaggle and watching stuff on Coursera.
+Ivor Prebeg is a software development engineer based in Zagreb, Croatia.
+Works full time at <a title="SedamIT" href="http://www.sedamit.hr/">SedamIT</a> on Spring based solutions in hi-speed network and voice environments.
+Also does occasional iOS development, stays up late to solve algorithmic problems, automate test and deployments in cloud and walk the dog.

 <a title="CV" href="http://www.prebeg.com/content/CV_iprebeg.pdf">Here is my probably outdated CV</a>